Oneida County, New York: History

 In 1789, Montgomery County was reduced by the splitting off of Ontario County from Montgomery.
 The area taken from Montgomery County contained all of present-day Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties, as well as Ontario County.

 After continued new settlement, in 1791 Herkimer County was one of three counties taken from Montgomery (the other two being Otsego, and Tioga County).
 It was much larger than the present Herkimer County, however, and was reduced by a number of subsequent splits.

 In 1794, Herkimer County was reduced in size by the creation of Onondaga County.
 This county was larger than the current Onondaga County, including the present Cayuga, Cortland, and part of Oswego counties.

 In 1798, Oneida County was created from another part of Herkimer County.
 This county was larger than the current Oneida County, as it included the present-day Jefferson (which extends along Lake Ontario), Lewis, and part of Oswego counties.

 In 1805, Jefferson and Lewis counties were split off from Oneida.
 In 1816, parts of Oneida and Onondaga counties were taken to form the new Oswego County.

+Together with Utica, Oneida county was the cultural centre of Welsh settlement in New York state.
+By the mid-nineteenth century, the lexicorapher John Russell Bartlett noted that the area had a number of Welsh language newspapers and magazines, as well as Welsh churches.
+Indeed Bartlett noted in his Dictionary of Americanisms that "one may travel for miles and hear nothing but the Welsh language".
+By 1855, there were four thousand Welshmen in Oneida.

 In 1848, John Humphrey Noyes founded a religious and Utopian community, the Oneida Community, near Oneida.
 Its unconventional views on religion and relations between the sexes generated much controversy.
 The community lasted until 1881.
 The Oneida Silver Company was founded here to manufacture sterling silver, silverplate holloware and, later, stainless steel flatware.